frkatona/teensy-ekit-module/README.md

 ```

-are simply looped over to call the checkAndTrigger method for each:
+are looped over to call the check method for each:

 ```cpp
 void loop() {